kasskianpoor/ExpenseShare/README.md

         ng version
         ```

     - If Angular CLI is not installed, you can install it from [here](https://angular.io/cli).
+After installing Angular CLI repeat from step 5.

     - If you have Angular version ^16._._, you are not likely to encounter problems.
 Try running the following command:
         ```shell